Goldman slashes price target on BRF S.A. [BRFS] – find out why.

 The Offer was made upon the terms and subject to the conditions set forth in the Offer to Purchase dated June 2, 2021 (the “Offer to Purchase”).
 This press release is qualified in its entirety by the previously announced modification to the Offer and the Offer to Purchase.
 Capitalized terms used but not otherwise defined herein have the meanings ascribed to them in the Offer to Purchase.

-The results of the trading session contributed to over 4379830 shares changing hands.
-Over the past one week, the price volatility of BRF S.A. stands at 3.28% while the volatility over the past one month is 2.90%.

-The market cap for BRFS stock reached $3.60 billion, with 807.93 million shares outstanding and 554.52 million shares in the current float.
-Compared to the average trading volume of 2.98M shares, BRFS reached a trading volume of 4379830 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.19M shares, BRFS reached a trading volume of 7200005 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about BRF S.A.
 [BRFS]?